-We will set up a free phone consultation or Zoom call to answer your questions about Scattering Ashes with Eternal Alaska.
+We're more than ready to schedule a free phone consultation or a Zoom call to address any questions you might have about Scattering Ashes with Eternal Alaska.

 A: No. But we can work with your funeral director or crematorium to receive the ashes.

 A: Yes.
-We are insured by Acord Insurance for $1,000,000 in liability.
+Acord Insurance insures us with $1,000,000 in liability.
 We are also licensed according to state laws.
 For instance, in Alaska, I have to be licensed as a Mortician; in Alabama and Hawaii, I have to be a registered business with a license.

 A: Honestly, the sky is the limit.
 We started scattering exclusively in Alaska but our personal service was requested in other areas of the United States.
 Then we began to get inquiries about international Ash Scattering Memorials.
 New York City and Hawaii are gaining popularity but the Gulf of Mexico or the Great Smoky Mountains are always great choices.
 Consider an area that was special to the friend or family member.
 We do follow all laws and regulations, however, and that prevents us from scattering ashes in some areas.
 Just reach out to us and ask about a location if it is not listed.